The Best Online Fabric Stores to Make Your Sofa Look Bespoke

 We may earn revenue from the products available on this page and participate in affiliate programs.

-You could spend more time narrowing down the best online fabric stores than it takes to reupholster a chair.
+You could spend more time narrowing down the best online fabric stores than it takes to reupholster a chair or couch.
 Surfing the web for textiles has its many perks—who doesn’t love calling in swatches to your home ahead of a project or filtering by style?
 But too many options to choose from is choice paralysis waiting to happen, and hiring a designer to help you decide isn’t possible for everyone.
-So we asked our own in-house fabric pro, Domino’s style director, Naomi deMañana, to lend her expertise on the subject, including clueing us in on her favorite places to seek out that statement-making print or a perfect gingham for your English country–chic decor.
+So we asked fabric pro and stylist extraordinare Naomi deMañana to lend her expertise on the subject, including cluing us in on her favorite places to seek out that statement-making print and a perfect gingham for your English country–chic decor.

 Go ahead, leaf through a sampling of our favorite sites for any textile need—from vintage deadstock by the bolt to the latest splashy designer lines.
-And if you didn’t have a throw pillow or curtain crafting job to do beforehand, you might just be inspired to start one.
+But fair warning: If you didn’t have a throw pillow or curtain crafting job to do beforehand, you might just be inspired to start one now.

 - Best for discovery: Etsy